DW01/traktor-docs/engine/architecture.md

 - **Pipeline Extensions** for custom asset processing
 - **Runtime Plugins** that extend the engine's capabilities

 Your game leverages all the layers below it.
-You don't have to think about Vulkan rendering or physics integration—those concerns are handled by lower layers.
+You don't have to think about Vulkan rendering or physics integration.
+Those concerns are handled by lower layers.
 You focus on what makes your game unique.

 ## How Data Flows Through the System